-- Shop for gently used notebooks, binders, and pencils at reuse shops like Habitat for Humanity’s Restore, ReSource or any of the 7 ReUse Zones at CSWD Drop-Off Centers.
+- Shop for gently used notebooks, binders, and pencils at reuse shops like Habitat for Humanity’s Restore, ReSource or dozens of other local reuse outlets.

 - Check with neighbors, friends, and family members for extra school supplies they may have on hand from a recent graduate.

 - Begin an exchange program in your neighborhood where kids can swap school supplies and clothing.
 “It may not be new, but it’s new to me!”

 - Check out the art supply cabinet at home and begin a new family ritual; have kids decorate leftover notebooks and binders to look brand new and personalized.

 - Grab the duct tape (which comes in an array of designs these days); binders can be repaired and reused year after year.